fdac17/presentations/README.md

-# presentations
+# Presentations
-The lecture slides and project/course presentations are kept here
+The final project and mini-project presentations are kept here